Parallel Pumping with Optimized Impeller Pumps Part 1: Essential Fundamentals

 By Mark Bingham

-Our last series taught us that pumps with untrimmed impellers and variable frequency drives (i.e., optimized impeller pumps) can often exceed design head and flows without penalty.
+Our last series taught us that pumps with full-sized impellers and variable frequency drives (i.e., optimized impeller pumps) can often exceed design head and flows without penalty.
 Now, we're really going to blow your mind.
 Did you know it’s possible to satisfy up to 90% of a design heating or cooling load with just one parallel pump sized at 50% of design flow?
 In other words, an engineer may be able to provide nearly 100% redundancy for his client with much smaller pumps.
 That's pretty major, considering the commonality of parallel pump design.

 In this short series, we'll discuss how to make the most of optimized impeller pumps in a parallel arrangement.